What can I spend FSA dollars on?

 In addition to the cost of a vision exam, you can use FSA dollars to purchase the following FSA- eligible items:

 - Prescription eyeglass lenses.
 These include bifocals or progressive lenses , as well as reading glasses, safety and specialty lenses.
-You can also order single-vision lenses and add an anti-reflective or light protective coating to any lens.
+You also can order single-vision lenses and add an anti-reflective or light protective coating to any lens.

 - Sunglass lenses.
 Prescription or non-prescription (also called “plano”) sunglass lenses are available in numerous colors and types, including polarized and mirrored.
 Sunglasses designed to offer sport-specific protection are also available.